kuprel/min-dalle/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/kuprel/min-dalle/blob/main/min_dalle.ipynb)

 This is a minimal implementation of [DALL·E Mini](https://github.com/borisdayma/dalle-mini).
 It has been stripped to the bare essentials necessary for doing inference, and converted to PyTorch.
-The only third party dependencies are `numpy`, `torch`, and `flax`.
-PyTorch inference with DALL·E Mega takes about 10 seconds in colab.
+The only third party dependencies are numpy, torch, and flax (and optionally wandb to download the models).
+DALL·E Mega inference with pytorch takes about 10 seconds in colab.

 ### Setup